-York College head coach Brandon Childs enters his fifth season at the helm of the Green and White after four successful seasons at York.
+York College head coach Brandon Childs enters his seventh season at the helm of the Green and White after six highly successful seasons at York.

-The Spartans are 48-25 in Childs' four seasons at the helm of the program and his career record now sits at 111-52.
+The Spartans are 83-33 in Childs' six seasons at the helm of the program and his career record now sits at 111-52.
 Childs is now the winningest coach in York men's lacrosse history and is one of the fastest to reach the 100 career win milestone.

 Childs, the fourth coach in program history, has had a strong run of success during his coaching career.
 While at Eastern University, he posted an overall record of 28-19 including a 23-9 mark in conference play.
 Childs led the Eagles to a trio of MAC tournament appearances.

 Prior to taking over the Eastern program, Childs was a three-year assistant at Dickinson College where he directed the Red Devil offense.
 Dickinson went 27-16 over his three years in Carlisle.